syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Windows-Forms.md

    {% endhighlight %}

-6. Create the btnCreate_Click event and add the following code in btnCreate_Click to convert Html to pdf document.
+6. Create the btnCreate_Click event and add the following code in btnCreate_Click to convert HTML to PDF document.

    {% highlight c# tabtitle="C#" %}